Nalut District: Administration

-In 2007, Nalut District was enlarged to include what had been the Ghadames District, while the eastern part of former Nalut was moved to Jabal al Gharbi.
-Libya became independent in 1951 from the colonial empire and generally known for its oil rich resources.
-As a part of decentralization in 2012, the country is administratively split into 13 regions from the original 25 municipalities, which were further divided in 1,500 communes.
+In 2007, Nalut District was enlarged to include what had been the Ghadames District, while the eastern part of the former Nalut was moved to Jabal al Gharbi.
+Libya became independent in 1951 from the colonial empire and is generally known for its oil rich resources.
+As a part of decentralization in 2012, the country was administratively split into 13 regions from the original 25 municipalities, which were further divided into 1,500 communes.
 Local governmental institutions manage the administration of education, industry, and communities.